ghcjs/ghcjs/README.markdown

 Installation
 ============

-### Note:

-    The GHCJS command line options are still in flux.
-Make sure that you have the latest Cabal patch installed when you update GHCJS.
-You need both an updated `cabal-install` executable and `Cabal` library.
-Rerun `ghcjs-boot --init` to get the latest updates for the libraries.
-If you get `Not in scope: data constructor ‘GHCJS’`, you need to update your `Cabal` library.

-First install GHC 7.8 release candidate 2 or later and check with `ghc --version` that it's the compiler in your `PATH`.
+First install GHC 7.8.2 or later and check with `ghc --version` that it's the compiler in your `PATH`.
 Next, make sure that you have all the prerequisites for your platform:

 #### Linux / OS X